TheJaredWilcurt/csslop/README.md

   * This is a very tedious process because every single repo stores their built CSS file in a different place, sometimes not in the repo, only in the built package, and boy, most people are not great about properly licensing their code.
   * While going through hundreds of old repos from the 2010's and checking the license in each repo I found almost all of them use MIT.
 Occasionally I'd find something different, one specific repo left a comment for why they chose their less common license:
     * > This work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
 (I love this license!
 The license summary doesn't have any paragraphs in all-caps that seems like the license is angry at you)
+* I then spot checked a few of the 150 minified files to find bugs with the minifier and cases where it could have minified something better.
+I created issues upstream for all of these.
+If CSSLOP is passing 100% of the tests, but still outputting these bugs/missing optimizations, then the solution should be to add more tests around those edge cases.
+This is also beneficial to ALL CSS minifiers.
+The sloppy "do the minimum to pass the test" approach the AI took, is actually really great for finding missing tests.
+AI was not used in this evaluation or anything related to interacting with the upstream tests repo (issues or PRs).
-* **Performance:** I ran CSSLOP against all 150 real-world CSS files, and it took 3 hours and 4 minutes.
+* **Performance Improvement Failures:** I ran CSSLOP against all 150 real-world CSS files, and it took 3 hours and 4 minutes.
 Ran it a second time and it took 3 hours and 3 minutes.
 Overall, pretty consistent, and VERY SLOW.
 The slowness is almost entirely from a handful of very large CSS files.
 I gave Claude Opus the following prompt.
   * **PROMPT:** This minification library takes 20-30 minutes to minify a single 4MB CSS file.
 Apply any performance improvements to the library.
 Do not sacrifice correctness for speed.
 The code must continue to be written in JavaScript, and execute in Node.js.
 Major refactoring is permitted.
   * It then wrote a one-time use Node script, that it never deleted, in the root of the repo, that took ~20 lines of generic CSS, and then looped over it appending it over and over to a local test.css file until the file was over 4MB.
 Pretty Naive, but whatever.
 It then made another file in the root to actually test and benchmark the library.
 That's right, it decided to waste 30 minutes of time doing an initial benchmark.
 Later it would create a 3rd file in the root to ALSO *run the same benchmark again* ...great.
   * The end result was that it changed every file in the `src` folder, and added in several new ones.
 It changed the entrypoint of the library to use a different code path skipping almost everything in the library, taking it from 410/410 passing tests down to 66/410 passing (16%).
 But then boasted that it made the library 36000% faster. *sigh*....
 But don't worry! it didn't sacrifice correctness for speed, because I specifically told it not to do that.
 All you have to do is set some random environment variable and it will go back to the previous, extremely slow, speed, and run the old code that passes all the tests.